dancer1325/rest-assured-wiki/Usage.md

 }
 ```

-A reactive Controller might look like this:
+The reactive Controller might look like this:

 ```java
 @RestController